v-dav/DepistClic/README.md

 ```

 ## 🧑🏻‍💻 General Usage
 - Search on Google in French "depistclic".
-One of the first results happens to be DepistClic App.
+One of the first results happens to be the DepistClic App.
-- Clicks the result or directly accesse depistclic.fr
+- Clicks the result or directly access depistclic.fr
-- Click "Start" button on the landing page
+- Click the "Start" button on the landing page
 - Respond to questions or skip if you don't have the information.
 You can correct the previous response by browsing back.
-- Access to the report page after the last question or at any time by clicking at the "Report" button
+- Access the report page after the last question or at any time by clicking on the "Report" button
-- Browse screening tests recommandations, get more information, explore scientific sources and print prescriptions if needed.
+- Browse screening test recommendations, get more information, explore scientific sources, and print prescriptions if needed.
-- You can restart the question session at anytime.
+- You can restart the question session at any time.
 All previous responses will be reinitialized.

 ## 💻  Localhost Usage
 ```bash